Please note:

 Foundational biology of stem cell populations, technological advances, current and potential therapeutic applications.
 Prerequisite: MBB 322 or BISC 333, with a minimum grade of C. Students with credit for BISC 447 may not take this course for further credit.
 Students with credit for MBB 440 or BISC 472 under the title "Stem Cell Biology and Applications" may not take this course for further credit.

-MBB 460 - Selected Topics in Bioinformatics and Genomics (3)
+MBB 460 - Special Topics in Bioinformatics and Genomics (3)

 The topics in this course will vary from term to term, depending on faculty availability and student interest.
 Students may repeat this course for further credit under a different topic.
-Prerequisite: Will vary depending on the topic.
+Prerequisite: Will be announced before the start of the term and will depend upon the nature of the topic offered.

 MBB 461 - Comparative Genomics (3)